Get support from A&P

 Is there a minimum national wage in Italy?

 Italy does not have a statutory minimum national wage.
-For this reason, it is crucial for foreign employers to carefully analyses and identify the correct Italian collective bargaining agreement and the adequate level in which each posted worker will be classified.
+For this reason, foreign employers must carefully analyze and identify the appropriate Italian collective bargaining agreement and correctly classify each posted worker at the appropriate level.

-Mandatory storage of documents regarding the posting to Italy
+Mandatory storage of documents regarding posted workers in italy

 For the duration of the posting, it is mandatory to keep and make available at request of the labour authorities a copy of the following documents: